mLewisLogic/despec/tests/README.md

-# Despec Test Infrastructure
+# xdd Test Infrastructure

-Comprehensive test suite for the despec project with multiple test tiers optimized for different scenarios.
+Comprehensive test suite for the xdd project with multiple test tiers optimized for different scenarios.

 ## Test Organization